Nico331/SE2-2023-G07_Thesis-Management/backEndDoc.md

 A scheduled function is run automatically every T time, and check clocks: if a new day has started, the server will update all proposal's archived state, depending on the expiration date.

-Note that if the proposal has been manually archived by the professor, it will remain archived anyways.
+Note that if the proposal has been manually archived by the professor, it will remain archived anyway.

 The virtual clock allow testing and showing features about expirations and time-events handling.
-It can be setted by the webapp page.
+It can be set by the webapp page.

 ## Virtual Clock APIs